sourcebots/labs/electronics/sections/infrared.md

 \begin{center}  \includegraphics[width=5cm]{img/ir-circuit.png} \end{center}

 **Wire this circuit up on a breadboard and use a smart phone or webcam to see if it works.
 (Ask if you need help).**

+## Transistors and Phototransistors

+Transistors can be used to make very complicated devices, but for our purposes they will be used as an infrared detector.
+A transistor is a three terminal device.
+It has a collector, an emitter and a base.
+The key feature of the transistor is that the current that flows into the base determines the current that flows into the collector.

+$$I_{Collector} = \text{Gain} \times I_{Base}$$

+A typical transistor will have a gain of 100.

+\begin{center}  \includegraphics[height=5cm]{img/transistor.png} \end{center}

+When no current flows into the base, the transistor acts like a huge resistor and very little current can flow through it.
+When a small current flows into the base the transistor acts like a resistor with a small value, so a lot of current can flow through it.
+This is essentially the same as a switch; only a small current base current is used instead of a physical force.

+A phototransistor behaves in the same way, only instead of having a base wire phototransistors are triggered by light.
+When light is shone on the phototransistor a current is allowed to flow from the collector through the emitter.
+More light gives a bigger current.

+## Wiring up the phototransistor

+In the collision tutorial, we used a pull-down resistor to help us read the state of the switch.
+In this case we'll use a pull-up resistor.
+The voltage across the phototransistor will tell us whether or not light is shining on it.

+\begin{center}  \includegraphics[width=5cm]{img/photo-circuit.png} \end{center}

+Choosing a value for R is slightly harder than before.
+Let's start with the datasheet for the L-53P3C phototransistor.

+When the beam is blocked, there will be a very small current in the circuit.
+From the datasheet:

+\begin{center}  \includegraphics[width=18cm]{img/photo-dark.png} \end{center}

+So the current will be around 100nA when the beam is blocked.
+For the Arduino to read a high input we will need at least 4V across the phototransistor, so 1V across the resistor.

+To calculate the maximum resistor size you can use the usual equation:

+$$R = \frac{1}{100 \times 10^{-9}} = 10000000\Omega$$

+So a $10M\Omega$ resistor would be suitable.

+When the beam is not blocked a larger current will flow.
+From the datasheet the maximum allowed current is 3mA.

+\begin{center}  \includegraphics[width=18cm]{img/photo-state.png} \end{center}

+So for the on state we want a current of no more than 3mA, and a voltage across the phototransistor of 1V.
+This means we want 4V across the resistor.

+Using the equation again:

+$$R = \frac{4}{3 \times 10^{-3}} = 1333\Omega$$

+Now that you have a maximum and minimum, you can experiment to find what resistor value gives you the best high and low level outputs.
+Higher resistor values will make the detector more sensitive.

+**Task**: Try assembling the circuit that has been described.
+All the parts you need are available in the lab.
+If you need help, remember that you can always ask a mentor.
+Start on breadboard and once you’re happy, solder it onto a stripboard.

+Things to consider:
+* Is a more sensitive detector necessarily better?
+* Will the distance between the LED and phototransistor make a difference?
+Why?
+* How could you make the IR beam from the LED narrower?
+Why might this be useful?